The symbolism of flowers and fruit in Chinese art: Huā duǒ

 The eggplant or aubergine is used to symbolize an official because of the shape of the attachment to the stem looks like the hat of an official.
 More crudely its overall shape may bring to mind the penis.

-Because qié zi sounds a bit like ‘cheese’ it is used in China to encourage people to smile while taking a photograph.
+Because qié zi sounds a bit like ‘cheese’ it is used in China to encourage people to smile while taking photographs.

 Azalea 杜鹃 dù juān huā